 Formulated with minerals to produce a natural finish that complements most skin types.
-SPF 15.
-Loose powder formula is easy to apply.
-Available in a wide array of skin tone-matching shades.
+Loose powder that has SPF 15 and available in array of skin tone-matching shades.

 If you want an easy-to-apply foundation that lasts all day, powder foundation makeup is an excellent choice.

 Powder foundation makeup is similar to tinted setting powder, but it is more finely milled and much more pigmented, providing greater coverage.
 It can even out skin tone and hide blemishes, dark spots, and other imperfections, and it has a light and natural look on the skin.
 It is particularly effective at absorbing oil and minimizing shine, and there is little mess involved in its application.

 If this sounds appealing and you prefer a soft, natural makeup look, powder foundation makeup may be right for you.
 Read our buying guide for tips about selecting the right formula for your skin type as well as information about finish, shade, SPF coverage, and other features.
 For the easiest shopping experience, we invite you to check out the top powder foundations we’re recommending.

 You can wear powder foundation regardless of your skin type if you choose the right formula and prepare your skin properly.
 That said, it is a better option for some skin types than others.

 Oily skin: Powder foundation makeup is an ideal choice for oily skin.
 Oily skin is usually shiny, and the powder can help absorb excess oil to give skin a matte finish.
 It doesn’t break down in the heat as easily as liquid formulas do, either.

 Combination skin: If you have combination skin, which is usually oily in the T-zone and dry in the cheeks, you may like powder foundation makeup.
 It can help absorb oil on the forehead, nose, and chin, but a light dusting won’t be too much for drier spots.